Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - The monthly subscription is only worth it if you yourself make money off of graphics design

 - It is a bit more resource-intensive than other similar tools

 Inkscape is also a vector-based graphic design tool, but unlike Adobe Illustrator, it is completely free and open-source.

-It works on Linux, Windows, and MacOSX and comes with a host of tools that can come as extremely when used for both artistic and technical illustrations such as cartoons, clip art, logos, typography, diagramming and flowcharting.
+It works on Linux, Windows, and MacOSX and comes with a host of tools used for both artistic and technical illustrations such as cartoons, clip art, logos, typography, diagramming, and flowcharting.

 Because it too is a vector-based graphic design tool, it allows for sharp printouts and renderings at unlimited resolutions, even for works like giant banners or roadside billboards.